dalehamel/bpftrace-internals-doc/docs/00020-contributions.md

 had heard of dtrace before, from some debugging my colleague Burke Libbey had done in our development environments on Darwin (OS X).
-It baffled me that such a powerful tool existed bundled into ever one of our laptops, but that there was no such analagous tool for Linux.
+It baffled me that such a powerful tool existed bundled into ever one of our laptops, but that there was no such analogous tool for Linux.

 I had been following kernel tracing since 2013, as I had been trying (unsuccessfully) to implement Systemtap support into a side-project of mine,